 Caring Father Shows Up at Daughter's Work to Salt Icy Road So She Wouldn't Slip and Fall: 'My Heart Y'all' via @WestJournalism https://t.co/JhnAm6SE72

 Elizabeth Bautista Boyd wrote on Facebook: "You guys… THIS IS MY DAD.
 He drove to my workplace and waited on me to arrive so he could pour a trail of salt from my vehicle to the front door of my building so that I, his 38-year-old daughter, wouldn’t slip and fall on the ice…My heart y’all… Love you daddy."

 She posted pictures of her darling father with a bag of salt in hand where he was seen carefully scattering salt across the icy road.
-The kind gesture resonated with many people across the world as the post quickly went viral.
+The kind gesture resonated with many people across the world.
 The post so far has over 148,000 reactions and over 153,000 shares at the time of the publication.

 Qiana Michelle added: "My dad Louis Raysor.
 RIP he was the best!! ....funny thing he’s still caring for me sending down blessings.
 This is awesome."
 Others were grateful for having similarly kind people in their lives. kerryceleste23 said: "Both my husband and dad, on different occasions, have found my car in the parking lot at work to clear off the snow/scrape the windows after a snow storm." missmarcidarling shared: "This is something my dad would do!
 I never got into a cold car in my teen years -- he always warmed it up for me."

 Do you know someone who would do something as sweet?
 As merrystan2 puts it: "All daughters deserve a Daddy like this!"
 We'd like to take it one step further saying everyone deserves someone like this in their lives.